Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis Constraints: Examples

-To recap the argument, we have demonstrated how our classification of the SPT phases works in the case of the exponential symmetry and constructed a concrete lattice model which exhausts all distinct labels of the SPT phases.
-As a sanity check, when we set $a=b=1$, the exponential symmetry~\eqref{symmetry} becomes the standard $\mathbb{Z}_N^2$ global symmetry with trivial modulation by a lattice translation.
-Accordingly, the model~\eqref{exspt} is the cluster state protected by the $\mathbb{Z}_N^2$ global and lattice translation.
-Such a cluster state is labeled by $\mathbb{Z}_N^3$, where one $\mathbb{Z}_N$ comes from $H^2(G_{int},U(1))$ and another two $\mathbb{Z}_N$'s do from $H^2(G_{int},U(1))$.
-This is consistent with~\eqref{80} where we set $a,b=1$.
+To summarize, we have demonstrated how our classification of the SPT phases works in the case of exponential symmetry and constructed a class of concrete lattice models, which exhausts all distinct exponential SPT phases.
+As a sanity check, when we set $a=b=1$, the exponential symmetry in Eq.~\eqref{symmetry} reduces to the standard uniform $\mathbb{Z}_N\times\mathbb{Z}_N$ symmetry with trivial modulation.
+Accordingly, the model in Eq.~\eqref{exspt} recovers the cluster states protected by the $\mathbb{Z}_N\times\mathbb{Z}_N$ global symmetry.
+Such a cluster state is labeled by $\mathbb{Z}_N\times \mathbb{Z}_N\times \mathbb{Z}_N$, where one $\mathbb{Z}_N$ factor corresponds to strong SPT phases classified by $H^2(G_{\text{int}},U(1))$, and the other two $\mathbb{Z}_N$ factors correspond to weak SPT phases classified by $H^1(G_{\text{int}},U(1))$.
+This is consistent with Eq.~\eqref{80} where we set $a,b=1$.

-\subsection{Dipolar SPT phases}
+\subsection{Dipolar SPT Phases}

+We now consider the case of dipole symmetry.
+The internal symmetry is taken to be $G_{\text{int}}=\mathbb{Z}_N\times\mathbb{Z}_N$, with elements denoted by $g=(g_1,g_2)$.
+The lattice translation acts nontrivially on the internal symmetry as

+For a finite periodic system of length $L$, consistency requires $L=0\pmod N$.
+This type of modulated symmetry is referred to as \textit{dipole symmetry}, since the symmetry operators associated with $g_2$ is spatially uniform, while the ones associated with $g_1$ are dipole operators that depend linearly on the lattice site.